‘Get Out’ Semi-Sequels: Jordan Peele To Explore Taboos In More ‘Social Thrillers’

 Peele’s plans for his post-Get Out social thrillers extend even beyond the single film he plans to make with Universal.
 He hopes to return to Blumhouse at some point and make some more low-budget movies to prolong his impact.

-In fact, Peele tells Business Insider, he has already planned four more of these social thrillers in the vein of Get Out that he plans to release over the next ten years.
+In fact, Peele tells Business Insider, he has already planned four more of these social thrillers in the vein of Get Out and has plans to release them over the next 10 years.

 “The best and scariest monsters in the world are human beings and what we are capable of, especially when we get together,” Peele says.